AlanzaBailey/configure-ad/README.md

 <br />
 <br />
 <p>
-  I hope this tutorial helped you learn a little bit about network security protocols and observe traffic between virtual machines.
-This can be easily done on a PC or a Mac.
-Mac would just have an extra step to download the Remote Desktop App.
+  I hope this tutorial helped you get a better understanding of network security protocols and how to monitor traffic between virtual machines.
+You can easily follow these steps on both PC and Mac—just note that Mac users will need to download the Remote Desktop app first.

+Now that you're done, don't forget to clean up your Azure environment to avoid unexpected charges!

+Close your Remote Desktop session

+Delete any Resource Groups you created during the tutorial

+Double-check to make sure everything has been removed
 </p>
 <p>
-  Now that we're done, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT so that you don't incur unnecessary charges.
 </p>
 <p>
-  Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
 </p>